 Second Album Release

-- The Crossing Monmouth opened its doors in September of 2018 and was our first campus launched after Wreck The Roof, the generosity initiative that began in 2018.
-The campus is now averaging over 150 regular attenders.
+The Crossing Monmouth opened its doors in September of 2018 and was our first campus launched after Wreck The Roof, the generosity initiative that began in 2018.
+The campus is now averaging over 150 regular attendees.